Flag

 Sanctions

-Haiti, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
+Haiti, as a UN member, is obligated to adhere to sanctions imposed by the United Nations, which aim to maintain international peace and security.
 The UN Security Council has established various sanctions regimes since 1966, including travel bans, asset freezes, and arms embargoes, to address threats to peace.
-Currently, there are 15 ongoing sanctions regimes aimed at political settlement, nuclear non-proliferation, and counter-terrorism, with measures designed to support peaceful transitions rather than solely punitive actions.
+Currently, there are 15 ongoing sanctions regimes, with measures designed to support political settlements and counter-terrorism efforts.

-In October 2022, the UN Security Council established sanctions against Haiti, including a travel ban, asset freeze, and arms embargo to combat criminal gang activities.
+Recent sanctions against Haiti include a travel ban, asset freeze, and arms embargo established under resolution 2653 (2022) to combat criminal gang violence.
 The EU and UK have also implemented their own sanctions frameworks to address threats to Haiti's stability and democracy.
-The U.S. restricts arms exports to Haiti, allowing exceptions only for specific security purposes, emphasizing a coordinated international effort to stabilize the region.
+The U.S. restricts arms exports to Haiti, allowing exceptions only for specific security purposes.

 Economy